Saint Vincent de Paul members urged to commit towards helping humanity | Ghana News Agency

 The SSVP-Ghana’s President expressed concern that the Society existed in only 11 Dioceses out of the 19, saying “Even within these 11 Dioceses, you cannot find it in every deanery.”

-He said there were plans by the Board to expand the Society to the remaining Dioceses, and called on all Diocesans, Deanery and Conference Presidents of the Society to leave a legacy by reviving dormant Conferences, Councils, open new ones, offer them proper orientation and formation.
+He said there were plans by the Board to expand the Society to the remaining Dioceses, and called on all Diocesans, Deanery and Conference Presidents of the Society to leave a legacy by reviving dormant Conferences, Councils, opening new ones, offering them proper orientation and formation.

 Mr Ahulu commended the Tamale and Sekondi-Takoradi Dioceses for conducting successful elections to bring on board new leaders.

-He mentioned the over reliance on Parish Priests, for funds, non-payment of solidarity contribution from Conference, the lack of proper formation of new members and the lack of income-generating projects as challenges that reflected on the current situation of the Society and encouraged members to show more commitment to activities and programmes.
+He mentioned the over-reliance on Parish Priests, for funds, non-payment of solidarity contributions from the Conference, the lack of proper formation of new members and the lack of income-generating projects as challenges that reflected on the current situation of the Society and encouraged members to show more commitment to activities and programmes.

 The Most Reverend Alfred Agyenta, the Bishop of the Navrongo-Bolgatanga Catholic Diocese, in a speech read on his behalf, said members of the SSVP-Ghana were called to serve Christ in their brothers and sisters.

-He noted that “Without love, this remains practically impossible.
-That is why as Christians, we are called to practicse the politics of compassion, to learn the virtue of mercy and embrace the civilization of love.
+He noted “Without love, this remains practically impossible.
+That is why as Christians, we are called to practice the politics of compassion, learn the virtue of mercy and embrace the civilization of love.

 He was hopeful that through information sharing at the meeting, members would return to their respective Councils and Conferences reinvigorated to carry out the apostolate of ministering to the poor and needy in Ghana.